STRATTON -- A couple from Stratton has come a long way with their apparel company, Snug Life.

 The first season of its inception in 2010, Snug Life gave products to Mountain Riders.
 The store put it in consignment to help the company gain exposure.
 Personal sales also began taking off.
 Robinson said that giving products out to people as much as possible helped get the name out there, too.

-In that first season, Horwath thought they sold about
+In that first season, Horwath thought they sold about 100 neck warmers, so the decision to continue and grow into an apparel company was natural.

 As the brand got more popular, Snug Life began selling hoodies, T-shirts, tank tops and more.